-And then YOU said via your own search options that that was fine by you. (or else you wouldn't have seen her profile, at least not via this service)
+And then YOU said via your own search options that that was fine by you (or else you wouldn't have seen her at all, at least not via this service).

 While it's certainly not our goal to disrespect the preferences or dating goals of many of our lesbian subscribers . . . still, we're sorry, but NO to both of the above.

 This is just WAAAAAY too tangled a web for us to even try to weave for you.
 And if you'll examine some of your own knee-jerk responses a little bit more right here and now, we imagine you'll find that a little more self-examination and realistic expectation recalibration would be actually be more helpful in the service of your OWN future dating scenarios.

 A woman who identifies as both poly and bi may not have a heterosexual bio man in her life romantically and/or sexually . . .
 NOW (did you note the emphasis on the word NOW?), but if that’s how she identifies, she likely will at some point in the not-terribly-distant future.